shopspring/shopspring.github.io/_posts/2013-10-28-why-we-picked-go.md

 If you want to learn more we'd love to [hear from you](mailto:hey@shopspring.com) and if you'd want to build Go as a full-time job - [we're hiring](https://spring.recruiterbox.com/).

+*Thanks to Geoff Stearns, Dave Cheney, Andy Bonventre, Jim Grandpre and Cosmin Negruseri for reading drafts of this.*